sider/sider-docs/docs/tools/python/flake8.md

 | ----------------- | ------------ | ----------------------- |
 | 3.7.9             | Python 3.7.4 | http://flake8.pycqa.org |

-> **DEPRECATED**: Sider will drop the support of Python 2, which will [be retired by April 2020](https://www.python.org/psf/press-release/pr20191220/).
-So, the `version` option of `sider.yml` and the detection of Python version via `.python-version` features are going to be unavailable near the future.

 ## Getting Started

 To start using Flake8, enable it in [Repository Settings](../../getting-started/repository-settings.md).